prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 cargo build --release --target x86_64-apple-darwin
 ```

-The native compiled library `librust_json_parser.dylib` can then be loaded into the Java application.
+Now, the native compiled library `librust_json_parser.dylib` can then be loaded into the Java application.

 The test JSON file used here is the [twitter.json](https://github.com/serde-rs/json-benchmark/blob/master/data/twitter.json)
 from the JSON benchmark repository, duplicated over 1000 times to reach a file size of approximately 561MB.
 When parsing this file